by Matt Dickinson

 Readers could be encouraged to discuss and reflect on the following themes:

-coping with stress
+coping with anxiety and stress

 choice and personal responsibility